 Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 23 .
+NOTE: For more information, see Using TouchPad and touch screen gestures on page 26.
 (2) Left TouchPad button Functions like the left button on an external mouse.
+(3) Right TouchPad button Functions like the right button on an external mouse.